-In 2015 we hope to increase the strength of our mentor program by including more programming activities, offering ample social opportunities, and including YOU in our mentor/mentee list this year!
+Now in the third year of our program, returning students with disabilities continue to volunteer to introduce new students to life at Smith.
+We hope to continue to increase the strength of our mentoring program by including more programming activities, offering ample social opportunities, and including YOU on our mentor/mentee list!

 How to Be Involved

-Want to be a mentor? - If you are interested in becoming a mentor, please fill out the peer mentor application.
+Want to be a mentor?
+If you are interested in becoming a mentor, please fill out the peer mentor application.
 Mentoring entails weekly check-ins and attending monthly events with your mentee.

-Want a mentor? -If you would like to have a mentor, please fill out the peer mentee application.
+Want a mentor?
+If you would like to have a mentor, please fill out the peer mentee application.
 We will work to match you with someone who fits your interests and disability concerns.